Save big (up to $1,875) on small business tools with our free membership, business.com+

 How can I get my business credit score?

 To obtain your business credit score, you have to request a credit report from the three major credit bureaus by visiting their respective websites.
-While this report is free for personal credit scores, you will pay to get your business credit score.
+While this report is free for personal credit scores, you will usually pay to get your business credit score.

 Credit bureau